 - ➤ All children will have their work marked.
 This may take the form of self-marking, peer marking or teacher marking, including the highlighting of written answers, when children have been investigating. - ➤ Where answers are either right or wrong, children can mark their own work, using pink or green pens with the teacher leading the answers and processes involved.
 This approach gives rapid feedback to children about their success in the lesson. - Mini plenaries to check answers will allow staff to identify extra support needs at an early stage of independent work. - Quality marking may take the form of verbal feedback to a focus group.
-This will be shown by a verbal feedback stamp. - Where learning objectives are achieved, a stamp will show this and core skill challenges may be given.
+This will be shown by a record of VR by the teacher in the book. - Where learning objectives are achieved, a tick will show this and an additional challenges may be given.
 This should happen for at least two pieces of work over the school week.
-Differentiated core skill challenges may be written in books, printed on labels or displayed on whiteboards for children to copy. - ➤ Where learning objectives have not been achieved, children should receive focus teaching to address misconceptions.
+Additional challenges may be written in books, printed on labels or displayed on whiteboards for children to copy. - Where learning objectives have not been achieved, children should receive focus teaching to address misconceptions.
 This should be evident in their book. - The following lesson, after quality marking, children will be given the appropriate time to respond and make the necessary improvements to their work.